bx3/shannon_cpp/README.md

 where 2 is a graph component index
 ```

-### CMD/<sparse-flow>
+### CMD\<sparse-flow>
-CMD/<sparse-flow> takes node,edge,path files as its inputs (for example node0,edge0,path0 ), then build a de-bruijn graph to run sparse flow algorithm.
+CMD\<sparse-flow> takes node,edge,path files as its inputs (for example node0,edge0,path0 ), then build a de-bruijn graph to run sparse flow algorithm.
 It generates reconstructed transcriptome.

 ```
 ./Shannon_RNASeq_Cpp sparse-flow --node_path path_to_node --edge_path path_to_edge --path_path path_to_path --output_path output_fasta_path